 Alcohol, tobacco and illegal drug use.

 Two studies examined the effects of arts interventions on young peoples’ reported alcohol, tobacco and illegal drug use.
 In a study of a combined arts programme in a US secondary school, 292 students who volunteered to take part in the programme were compared with those in a comparison school where the intervention did not take place (Nelson & Arthur 2003).
-The study examined pre and post intervention responses on drug and alcohol use, reporting increased resistance to drug use among those participating in the programme.
+The study examined pre- and post-intervention responses on drug and alcohol use, reporting increased resistance to drug use among those participating in the programme.
 However, as the arts were embedded in a complex multifaceted intervention it is difficult to attribute these outcomes to any specific arts component.
 The use of a self-selected, non-random sample presents a further difficulty in interpreting these results.

 One mixed methods study examined the effects of an interactive drama production and day workshop on 10 -11 year olds in 41 schools in England (Starkey & Orme 2001).
 Data were collected using a recognised ‘draw and write’ tool and statistical analysis of pre and post-test results concerning knowledge, attitudes and decision making skills was carried out.
 Significant improvements in children’s knowledge about drugs were reported, although the authors note the limitations of the lack of a comparison group and the use of a self-selecting sample.